netlify/zuora-ruby-client/docs/SubscriptionsApi.md

 api_instance = Zuora::SubscriptionsApi.new

-subscription_key = "subscription_key_example" # String | Subscription number.
+subscription_key = 'subscription_key_example' # String | Subscription number.
 For example, A-S00000135.

-version = "version_example" # String | Subscription version.
+version = 'version_example' # String | Subscription version.
 For example, 1.

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
-  charge_detail: "charge_detail_example" # String |  The segmented rate plan charges.
+  charge_detail: 'charge_detail_example' # String |  The segmented rate plan charges.
 When an amendment results in a change to a charge, Zuora creates a segmented rate plan charge.
 Use this field to track segment charges.
 Possible values are:   * __last-segment__: (Default) The last rate plan charge on the subscription.
 The last rate plan charge is the last one in the order of time on the subscription rather than the most recent changed charge on the subscription.  * __current-segment__: The segmented charge that is active on today’s date (effectiveStartDate <= today’s date < effectiveEndDate).    * __all-segments__: All the segmented charges.
 The `chargeSegments` field is returned in the response.
 The `chargeSegments` field contains an array of the charge information for all the charge segments.   * __specific-segment&as-of-date=date__: The segmented charge that is active on a date you specified (effectiveStartDate <= specific date < effectiveEndDate).
 The format of the date is yyyy-mm-dd.
 }

 begin
   #Get subscriptions by key and version
-  result = api_instance.get_subscriptions_by_key_and_version(subscription_key, version, opts)
+  result = api_instance.g_et_subscriptions_by_key_and_version(subscription_key, version, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling SubscriptionsApi->get_subscriptions_by_key_and_version: #{e}" end
+  puts "Exception when calling SubscriptionsApi->g_et_subscriptions_by_key_and_version: #{e}" end
 ```